Estonian Journal of Earth Sciences

 Notation and abbreviations

 Illustrations should be prepared in their final format (that is no enlarging or reducing will be necessary) and fit into the print area of the journal.
 The maximum size is that of one journal page (166 mm × 228 mm) or of one column (80 mm × 228 mm).
-All illustrations must be clearly numbered and provided with the title and the name(s) of the author(s) on the reverse sides of the printouts.
-The appropriate place for each illustration in the text should be indicated in the margin.
+All illustrations must be clearly numbered.
+The appropriate place for each illustration in the text should be shown.
 If necessary, the top of the figure should be indicated.
 All illustrations must have self-explanatory legends.
 The captions to illustrations should be listed separately.
-The text, tables, and illustrations should not repeat one another.
+The text, tables and illustrations should not repeat one another.

 Dense shading for background should be avoided.
 The lettering (upper- and lowercase letters, italic, bold) should follow the usage in the text.
 Different parts of a figure should be marked by uppercase letters.
 The size of symbols and lettering should not be smaller than 1.5 mm.